junfrankli/Cornell-Conversational-Analysis-Toolkit/datasets/PersuasionForGood/README.md

 * root: index of the conversation root of the utterance
 * reply_to: index of the utterance to which this utterance replies to (None if the utterance is the first utterance in a conversation.)
 * text: textual content of the utterance
+* er_label_1: first persuasion strategy used by the persuader
+* ee_label_1: first persuasion strategy used by the persuadee
+* er_label_2: second persuasion strategy used by the persuader
+* ee_label_2: second persuasion strategy used by the persuadee
+* neg	: The negative sentiment of the utterance
+* neu : The neutral sentiment of the utterance
+* pos : The positive sentiment of the utterance

 Metadata for utterances include: